kriskeillor/PiPico/README.md

 - [ ] bus_scan
 - [ ] hello_pwm
 - [ ] led_fade
+I have been reading this [very helpful I2C series](https://rheingoldheavy.com/i2c-basics/) to gear up on I2C buses and wiring.
+To date I've only used prebuilt I2C circuits, never designed one myself.
+Unfortunately, I don't have pull-up resistors or a breadboard on hand right now, so I can't run these demos effectively.

 For communicating data (not sure if I will use USB or UART):
 - [x] hello_usb